 Setup and Fixture Design Cost Effective Machined Parts

 Chances of error in machining should be minimized to zero; several factors need to be considered which include:

 This method has been the most common since it does not require the part to have two parallel sides for a firm grip, the tool is capable of opening up to about 9inches making it possible to hold parts of a bigger size.

 For more complex parts with no parallel edges, soft jaw Fixturing should be used, however, this technique is slightly expensive since it does require additional machining steps, but it’s worth it when no other option is available.

-For cost effective machining parts, thin pieces can be taped, mostly plastics.
-Mostly this should be applicable if the tape can hold the piece firmly and the tape is adhesive enough.
+For cost-effective machining parts, thin pieces can be taped, mostly plastics.
+Mostly this should be applied if the tape can hold the piece firmly and the tape is adhesive enough.
 Lowering the machining cost is crucial having covered the various techniques in different machining phases.

 To achieve quality, the material to be used should be selected wisely, and the following should be considered

 The overall cost of the material should be reasonable enough, which will provide quality and save more.